pharmaverse/pharmaversesdtm/README.md

 * Run `devtools::document()` in order to update `NAMESPACE` and update the `.Rd` files in `man/`.
 * Add your GitHub handle to `.github/CODEOWNERS`.
 * Update `NEWS.md`.

+# Documentation Process

+The documentation process in `{pharmaversesdtm}` is automated for consistency and ease of maintenance.
+Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized CSV file (`inst/extdata/sdtms-specs.csv`) and used to generate `.R` documentation files.

+## Workflow

+1. **Metadata Preparation**:
+   - Ensure `sdtms-specs.csv` contains up-to-date metadata for all datasets.
+   - Missing fields default to "No label/description/source available."

+2. **Run Script**:
+   - The script dynamically retrieves metadata, enriches it with dataset attributes, and generates `.R` files in the `R/` directory.

+3. **Generate Documentation**:
+   - Use `roxygen2::roxygenize()` to update `.Rd` files in the `man/` directory.

+### Key Benefits of this Documentation Approach

+- **Automation**: Eliminates manual effort in maintaining documentation.
+- **Consistency**: Ensures uniform documentation for all datasets.
+- **Flexibility**: Easily update metadata centrally via the CSV file.

+This streamlined approach aligns with best practices for efficient package development.